 Borealis is made up of nine funds that work collaboratively to enhance our collective impact within movements across the country.
 Collaborative funds offer funders an opportunity to work together on central issues and combine our resources, energy, attention, and expertise to exponentially increase the impact of our work together.
-Our donor collaboratives focus on a range of social justice issues including Black-led movement work, immigration defense, disability inclusion and justice, uplifting the dignity and respect of queer and trans communities, and more.
+Our donor collaboratives focus on a range of social justice issues including Black-led movement work, disability inclusion and justice, uplifting the dignity and respect of queer and trans communities, and more.
 We support grassroots organizing and movement building led by those most impacted by the issues they are working on.

 The Black-Led Movement Fund supports the Movement for Black Lives (M4BL) and other politically aligned organizations so that it can better shape policy agendas for Black communities, create alternatives to institutions that have been harmful to Black people, and build local Black community power.
 The Fund provides a dedicated vehicle for funders to support the ecosystem of grassroots, Black-led power building organizations working towards community safety, justice, and liberation.